-PRELIMINARY APPLICATION FOR CONSERVATION RESTRICTION Name(s) and address(es) of record owner(s) of property for 1. which restriction is sought. a.\\\\\ b.\\\\ c.\\\ Location of Property \\\\\ 2..
-Assessors' Lot No. \\\\ Map \\\ Block \\\ Lot \\\\ Size: Total acreage of lot \\\\\ Upland acreage \\\\ 3.
-Wetland \\\\\ Acreage of lot to be restricted \\\\\ Value: Present full assessed value of land \$\\\\\ Deed reference: Book \\\\\ Page \\\\ (Attach copies of 4. deed and any recorded plan) Plan reference (if any): Book \\\\\ Page \\\\ Intended Holder of Restriction: (check one) 5.
-Town of Brewster (Conservation Commission) United States (National Park Service) Brewster Conservation Trust \\\\\ Museum of Natural History Other qualified organization (name) Name, address and telephone number of your attorney or 6. representative:
+PRELIMINARY APPLICATION FOR CONSERVATION RESTRICTION Name(s) and address(es) of record owner(s) of property for 1. which restriction is sought. a. b. c.
+Location of Property 2..
+Assessors' Lot No. Map Block Lot Size: Total acreage of lot Upland acreage 3.
+Wetland Acreage of lot to be restricted Value: Present full assessed value of land \$ Deed reference: Book Page (Attach copies of 4. deed and any recorded plan) Plan reference (if any): Book Page Intended Holder of Restriction: (check one) 5.
+Town of Brewster (Conservation Commission) United States (National Park Service) Brewster Conservation Trust Museum of Natural History Other qualified organization (name) Name, address and telephone number of your attorney or 6. representative:

-• 7.
-Signature of Record and non-binding) Owner(s) (This application is preliminary
+• 7. and non-binding) Owner(s) (This application is bieirmingi

-â b C
+a b C

 Date :